Skip to content

 Generate reports and charts

-By default, the Dashboard displays all Revenue Recognition reports and charts by accounting periods (which is defined as the start and end dates of a given month).
+By default, the Dashboard displays all revenue recognition reports and charts by accounting periods (which we define as the start and end dates of a given month).
 It takes up to 24 hours for reports to generate and become available for download.

 Note